 |A: You will be given a Populi login from the Registrar upon confirmation of enrollment.
 The Registrar will also enroll you in all necessary Populi courses.|

-|A: Your instructor will provide contact information to enrolled students either by email at the start of the semester, or by clarifying preferred contact information through your particular Moodle course site.
-Or, if an instructor has multiple email addresses and the preferred email address for class use isn’t clear, you can contact your instructor by email once your course has begun.
+|A: Your instructor will provide contact information to enrolled students either by email at the start of the semester, or by clarifying preferred contact information through your particular Populi course site.
+We ask that all faculty use their official SKSM addresses to communicate.
 SKSM does not give out faculty home phone numbers.
 Adjunct Faculty, Visiting Scholars and Student Teachers do not have offices or voicemail boxes at the school, and cannot be reached by phone via the school.
-Please do not contact online instructors outside of the GTU’s scheduled registration periods or after a semester/course has ended.
+Please do not contact instructors outside of the SKSM scheduled registration periods or after a semester/course has ended.
 During registration periods, follow the information at How To Register.|

 |A: One thing is consistent across all SKSM courses: Full participation is required.
 In terms of simply "showing up," students are allowed 1 week off ~ the equivalent of 1 absence per semester.
 More than that must be arranged with the instructor.
 Sometimes terms can be negotiated.
 If not, a student may be encouraged to withdraw from the course.